jfasch/jfasch-home/trainings/material/soup/linux/basics/intro/process.rst

 * Scheduling
 * Time slicing
-* Even on a single CPU, many can given the illusion of CPU ownership
+* Even on a single CPU, many can be given the illusion of CPU ownership
 * |longrightarrow| the more infinite loops, the slower that illusion becomes, obviously
 * |longrightarrow| best to not spin until an event happens, but rather